KiranNinave/terribly-tiny-tales/README.md

 2. __server/routes/index.js__ file contain defination of router wich will pass request to controller
 3. __server/controllers/wordController.js__ file contain the code that invoke __getTopRecords__ function from __server/util/frequency-counter__ witch will return top N records to the client
-4. __server.js__ file contain the bootsrap code that will create and start the server
+4. __server.js__ file contain the bootstrap code that will create and start the server

 ## front end
 1. __client/App.js__ file is the main root file wich contain the FORM and logic for fetching data from backend.